-a number of occasions this year with the Mayor and we were encouraged when Leon Daniels, the Surface Transport Director at TfL, did contact us in July, with us, we have heard nothing since.
+a number of occasions this year with the Mayor and we were encouraged when Leon Daniels, the Surface Transport Director at TfL, did contact us in July, saying he was prepared to meet heard, while all these important with us, we have heard nothing since.
 This is disappointing to say the least and may reflect the elsewhere. relative importance pedestrians have at City Hall.